 5. Never Dispose of Carcasses in Regular Bins

-Improper disposal can attract pests, violate local regulations, and cause further health hazards.
+Improper disposal can attract pests, violate professional regulations, and cause further health hazards.
 Most councils require specific disposal methods for animal remains.

 Why DIY Dead Animal Removal Is Risky